TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PVS1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PVS1 is: 'Null variant (nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single or multi‐exon deletion) in a gene where loss of function is a known mechanism of disease.'
-The evidence for this variant indicates an in-frame duplication (T1372_F1377dup) rather than a null effect.
+According to standard ACMG guidelines, the rule for PVS1 is: "Null variant in a gene where loss of function (LoF) is a known mechanism of disease (e.g., nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single or multi-exon deletion)."
+The evidence for this variant shows: it is an in-frame duplication (T1372_F1377dup) and does not create a null allele.
 Therefore, this criterion is not applied.

 PS1